Hiking Tours of Ireland

 • Explore ruined castles and standing stones on Ireland’s Wild Atlantic Coast

-• Trek over green pastures, sheep fields and valleys on the Wicklow Way
+• Wander alongside green pastures, sheep fields and valleys on the Wicklow Way

-• Explore County Kerry’s ancient stone-walled trails and highest Irish peaks
+• Take on County Kerry’s ancient stone-walled trails and highest Irish peaks

-You can choose to discover rugged coastlines, golden beaches, and colorful Gaeltacht villages whilst hiking the Dingle Way, or hike amongst Ireland's highest peaks on the Kerry Way.
+You can choose to discover rugged coastlines, golden beaches, and colorful Gaeltacht villages while hiking the Dingle Way, or hike amongst Ireland's highest peaks on the Kerry Way.
 South of Dublin on the east coast, the well-known Wicklow Way can give you an excellent experience on ancient trails and remote valleys.
 For lesser-traveled coastal paths with simply stunning views, we highly recommend the Wild West Coast of Ireland.
+Or venture to Northern Ireland, and journey from mountain glens to the north coast to discover the legend of the giant on the Causeway Coast & Antrim Glens.

 View all Tours